New Graduate Award 2024

 Glasgow School of Art

-Pink Urinals stems from her early experience as the only female surveyor on a construction site and the continuous sexist behaviour of male colleagues.
+Pink Urinals stems from her early experience as the only female surveyor on a construction site and the blatant sexist behaviour of male co-workers.

 Pink Urinals are a component of a series in which body forms—male, female, phallic, pregnant belly, androgynous, fluid, and non-binary—are portrayed through the creation of slip clay ceramics and other softer materials using an inverse cast of the original urinal cast.